softwarefactory-project/sf-docs/docs/operator/zuul_operator.rst

 .. note::

-  Software Factory's current SSO service **does not support** OpenID Connect.
-These features require the use of an external Identity Provider such as a Keycloak instance, or Google.
+  Software Factory's currently uses Keycloak as SSO service.
+There is a possiblity to use other Identity Providers, but it will always uses Keyclaok as a intermediary.
+Check how to configure Keycloak with other provides `here<https://www.keycloak.org/docs/latest/server_admin/#_identity_broker>`.

 Assuming you have created an OpenID Connect client with the Identity Provider you wish to use, edit the following part in sfconfig.yaml: